 Hard chrome has excellent corrosion resistance but it plates in a micro-crack structure so it will rust over extended periods of time in wet environments.

-The longevity of hard chrome plating varies depending on the working environment and how thick the chrome is applied.
-But with the increased durability, a chromed surface will last much longer.
+The life span of hard chrome plating depends on the working environment and how thick the chrome is applied.